antwan/trading-client/README.md

-# 💸 Tranfer client command line tool
+# 💸 Trading client command line tool

-This is a simple demo crypto transfer CLI tool written in Python.
-It connects to an API to get quote and make transfer after confirmation
+This is a simple demo crypto trading CLI tool written in Python.
+It connects to an API to get quote and make trading order after confirmation

 ## Installation and running